Affiliate links on Android Authority may earn us a commission. Learn more.

 You can assign roles, remove roles, and, of course, add new roles.
 Here’s how to do that.

-On Discord, go to your server and open the dropdown menu by clicking the downwards arrow at the top.
+In the Discord app, go to your server and open the dropdown menu by clicking the downwards arrow at the top.

 Click Server Settings.